ThePhD/sol2/docs/source/api/usertype.rst

 *Note: ``T`` refers to the type being turned into a usertype.*

-While other frameworks extend lua's syntax or create Data Structure Languages (DSLs) to create classes in lua, :doc:`Sol<../index>` instead offers the ability to generate easy bindings.
-These use metatables and userdata in lua for their implementation.
-If you need a usertype that is also extensible at runtime and has less compiler crunch to it, try the :doc:`simple version of this after reading these docs<simple_usertype>` Given this C++ class:
+While other frameworks extend lua's syntax or create Data Structure Languages (DSLs) to create classes in Lua, :doc:`Sol<../index>` instead offers the ability to generate easy bindings.
+These use metatables and userdata in Lua for their implementation.
+Usertypes are also `runtime extensible`_.
+If you need a usertype that has less compiler crunch-time to it, try the :doc:`simple version of this after reading these docs<simple_usertype>` Given this C++ class:

 .. code-block:: cpp
 	:linenos: